 A new option for Analytics Edge is to copy the results to a Google Sheets sheet.
 This option comes with some limitations, identified below.
-The option is available in both the quick query Functions wizard, as well as in the Write to Worksheet macro wizard.
-Functionality is identical; click the Select/Modify button to launch the Google Sheets wizard.
+The option is available in the Write to Worksheet macro wizard.
+Click the Select/Modify button to launch the Google Sheets wizard.

 When the Google Sheets selection wizard opens, it shows the available Google login accounts (empty at first) as well as the folders, files in a selected folder, and sheets in a selected file.